-- You can enroll online on Jetnet any time before the enrollment deadline. - Be sure to enroll by the deadline indicated on your online worksheet.
-Newly eligible employees that do not complete the enrollment process will not be enrolled in any benefits. - You will not have another opportunity to enroll until the next annual open enrollment or unless you experience a qualifying Life Event (see Life Events).
+- You can enroll online on Jetnet any time before the enrollment deadline. - Be sure to enroll within 30 days of your hire date.
+Newly eligible employees that do not complete the enrollment process will not be enrolled in any benefits. - You will not have another opportunity to enroll until the next annual enrollment period-or unless you experience a qualifying Life Event (see Life Events).